 - Initial design of the SSA FlyEye automated telescope to enable full-sky NEO scan

-The new Space Weather Coordination Centre and NEO Data Centre will be inaugurated in 2013, and start providing initial information and data to European customers.
+The Space Weather Coordination Centre and NEO Coordination Centre were inaugurated in 2013, and are now providing a growing range of information and data to European customers.

-During Phase II, system development work initiated during the 2009–12 Preparatory Programme will continue with the goal of progressively prototyping, developing, testing and validating the main components of the future European SSA system.
+During these years, system development work initiated earlier in the programme continued with the goal of progressively prototyping, developing, testing and validating the main components of the future European SSA system.

-- Development of sensors, applications and user interfaces
+- Enhancement of sensor systems, applications and user interfaces

-- Deployment of hosted payloads, e.g. placing space weather sensors on host missions
+- Studying the deployment of hosted payloads, e.g. placing space weather sensors on hosting missions

-- Utilisation of data from satellites in orbit e.g. Proba-2, SOHO, Gaia
+- Expanded utilisation of data from satellites in orbit e.g. Proba-2, SOHO, Gaia, Swarm

-- Networking and integrating existing European infrastructure through the creation of a series of Expert Service Centres (ESCs)
+- Integrating existing European space-weather infrastructure through the creation of the SSA Space Weather Service Network

 - Procurement of instruments having an identified flight opportunity

-- Studies of an enhanced space weather monitoring system including sensors orbiting at various Lagrange points
+- Studies of an enhanced space weather monitoring system including sensors orbiting Lagrange points L1 and L5

 - Precursor services provision and enhancement